Working out from home now and curious about must have equipment for a home gym? Get started with my 10 Home Gym Must Haves!

 I enjoy this Jillian Micheals DVD, Shred-It with Weights (Less than $8!) for kettlebell workout inspiration.

 A Bosu is a little more of an investment, but it’s one of the best things I ever bought for my home gym other than the big equipment.
 It’s basically half of a stability ball and can be used for all sorts of exercise.
 You can use it for core exercise, to get more engagement out of lunges and even as a weight.
 It’s so versatile and can make you strong.

 It comes with it’s own workout DVD, which is always nice.
-I love this pink version (big surprise!) but it also comes in a more neutral blue.
+I love this pink version (big surprise!) but it also comes in a more neutral blue and a dozen different colors that didn’t exist when I bought mine long ago.
 I actually own the blue one, because the pink did not exist when I bought mine.

 I’ve had a stability ball in my house for probably a decade.
 It’s my go-to tool to add more engagement to crunches.
 I’ll also sit on it to do arm weight and use it as extra resistance for burpees.

 They are pretty inexpensive and if you can’t get a bosu, it’s a great tool to have around.
 In keeping with the color theme, try this one.
 Depending on your height though, you may need to choose the blue or black one.